top of page

 The Zone of Interest shows what happens when mass-murder is normalised in the final stages of fascism (Source: here)

-About half a year ago, close friends asked if I had seen The Zone of Interest and what I thought about the movie.
-At the time, I had not yet seen it, but yesterday I finally caught up.
-This short note is about my impression of the film.
+Half a year ago, close friends asked me if I had seen The Zone of Interest and what I thought about the movie.
+At the time, I had not yet seen it, but yesterday I caught up.
+This short note summarises my impression of the film.

-A defining feature of The Zone of Interest is that it never depicts the atrocities taking place within the Auschwitz concentration camp complex.
-Instead, the film hints at the horror through a constant hum of distant gunshots and muffled screams, dogs barking, occasional shouting, snippets of kill-orders, smoke billowing into the sky from crematorium chimneys, the orange light from the furnaces in the night sky, and clouds of ash from the ovens drifting down a nearby river.
+One of the defining features of The Zone of Interest is that it never shows the actual atrocities taking place within the Auschwitz concentration camp complex.
+Instead, the film hints at the horror through a constant hum of distant gunshots and muffled screams, dogs barking, occasional shouting, snippets of kill-orders, smoke billowing into the sky from crematorium chimneys, the orange light from the furnaces in the night sky, and plumages of ash from the ovens drifting down a nearby river.

-In their daily lives, the members of the Höss family are entirely unremarkable.
-Like most families, they are a close unit that struggles with usual problems of balancing the ambitions and desires of its members.
+The members of the Höss family are entirely unremarkable.
+Like most families, they are a close unit, whose members struggles with all usual problems of balancing their ambitions and desires.
 Like any senior executive, Rudolf Höss works hard to the best he can be at his job, while at the same time being a good husband and father.
-Frau Höss takes an active interest in the kids, manages the household and the garden, and ensures that the family’s social circle thrives.
+Frau Höss takes an active interest in the kids, manages the household and the garden, and takes an active interest in the family’s social circle.
 The Höss children go to school in the mornings and play in the garden in the afternoons, just like children anywhere in the world.

-There is, in other words, almost nothing to set the Höss family apart from any other successful German family in this period – or indeed any successful European or American family, anytime.
+There is, in other words, nothing to set the Höss family apart from any other successful German family in this period – or indeed any successful European or American family in any other period.

-Yet, Rudolf Höss and his family were far from what we today would regard as normal.
-Rudolf Höss was the commandant of Auschwitz, one of the worst mass-murders in history.
-In an affidavit made at Nuremburg on 5 April 1946, Höss stated that:
+Yet, Rudolf Höss and his family were far from normal.
+Rudolf Höss commanded Auschwitz, the main site of one of the worst genocides in history.
+In an affidavit made at Nuremburg on 5 April 1946, Höss stated:

 "I commanded Auschwitz until 1 December 1943, and estimate that at least 2,500,000 victims were executed and exterminated there by gassing and burning, and at least another half million succumbed to starvation and disease, making a total of about 3,000,000 dead.(Source: here)

-By depicting the home-life of Höss and his family in very conventional terms, The Zone of Interest makes the point that even the most inhumane actions can become entirely conventional with the right amount of conditioning.
+By depicting the home-life of Höss and his family in very conventional terms, The Zone of Interest shows that even the most inhumane actions can be made to seem entirely conventional with the right amount of conditioning.

-By the early 1940s, the Nazis had normalised the practice of mass-murder of Jews and other ‘sub-humans’ to the point where being camp commandant of Auschwitz was regarded as no less worthy or legitimate than holding any other prestigious senior executive position in business, industry, or government.
+Throughout the 1930s, the Nazis employed propaganda to de-humanise Jews.
+By the early 1940s, the Nazis had been so successful in this endeavour that mass-murder of Jews and other 'sub-humans' has become entirely normalised.
+At this point, a camp commandant of Auschwitz was regarded as no less worthy or legitimate than any other prestigious executive position in business, industry, or government.

-When Rudolf Höss was running Auschwitz, the German population had gone much further than what we have seen in modern Europe an the United States; Germans had by then completely bought into the idea that Jews were animals, who could be disposed of without any moral scruples whatsoever.
-They had also accepted the idea that anyone who did not agree with this view would either share the fate of the Jews, or better go about their business of resistance with extreme caution (as indeed the film illustrates by including scenes with a Polish girl - who actually existed - who risked her life at night to leave apples for starving slave workers from the camp).
+By the time Rudolf Höss was running Auschwitz, the German population was further down the road towards fascism than what we have seen so far in modern Europe an the United States; by then Germans had completely bought into the idea that Jews were animals, who could be disposed of without any moral scruples whatsoever.
+They had also accepted the idea that anyone who did not agree with this view of Jews would share their fate.
+The few Germans who resisted therefore went about their business with extreme caution (as indeed the film illustrates in the scenes with a Polish girl - a person who actually existed - who risked her life at night to leave apples in the soil for the starving slave workers).

-Throughout the film, the members of the Höss family barely notice the constant din of death from behind the camp walls, but on one occasion you do get a reaction.
-This is when one of the Höss sons overhears an order to drown a camp inmate, who has been caught fighting over an apple.
-When the son hears the punishment metered out to the inmate, he mutters to himself, “He should not have done that”.
+First, while the members of the Höss family barely notice the constant din of death from behind the camp walls, there is one occasion in which you get a reaction, when one of the Höss sons overhears an order to drown a camp inmate, who has been caught fighting over an apple.
+When the son overhears the punishment being metered out to the inmate, he mutters to himself, “He should not have done that”.
 To the son, the criminal act is that the starving Jew fought for an apple, not that the Jew was incarcerated, forced into slave labour, starved, and sentenced arbitrarily to a gruesome death by drowning merely for trying to get something to eat.

-In another scene, Rudolf Höss comes close to panicking, when he his children play in the river as the waters suddenly fill with ash and bone fragments from incinerated prisoners.
-Höss has no concern whatsoever for the incinerated Jews; his sole concern is that his Aryan children may have come into contact with body parts of Jews.
+The second scene that struck me was when Rudolf Höss came close to panicking, when his children played in the river, when the waters suddenly filled with ash and bone fragments from incinerated prisoners.
+Höss has no concern whatsoever for the incinerated Jews, whose remains are floating down the river; his sole concern is that his Aryan children could come into contact with body parts of Jews.
 The children are rushed home and scrubbed to ensure they are 'clean'.

-Finally, in one of the last scenes in the film Rudolf Höss finds himself at a party in Berlin.
-He has just been assigned the mammoth task of organising the Hungarian transport.
+The third scene is one of the last scenes in the film, when Rudolf Höss finds himself at a party in Berlin.
+He has just been assigned the mammoth task of organising the transport of Hungarian Jews.
 As he makes to leave the party, he suddenly bends over and vomits.
-My naive first thought was that maybe he had developed a sense of remorse, but then the film cuts to modern-day Auschwitz and shows Polish employees cleaning the gas chambers and the ovens for visitors.
-It dawned on me then that remorse was the last thing on Rudolf Höss’s mind when he was throwing up; he was just temporarily overwhelmed by sheer magnitude of the task before him – which he subsequently went on to complete successfully, to the detriment of millions.
+My initial (naive) thought was that maybe he had developed a sense of remorse, but then the movie cut to modern-day Auschwitz showing Polish employees cleaning the gas chambers and the ovens for visitors.
+It dawned on me then that remorse was the last thing on Rudolf Höss’s mind as he was throwing up; he had merely been temporarily overwhelmed by sheer magnitude of the task before him.
+He quickly recovered and went on to complete his task successfully, to the detriment of an unfathomable number of innocent victims.

-It takes a lot of hard work and persistence – and the full force of the state – to brainwash an entire population into accepting as natural the annihilation of an entire population.
+It takes a lot of hard work and persistence – and the full force of the state – to brainwash an entire population into accepting the annihilation of an entire population.
 Yet, we see this happening today.
-Having vilified and oppressed Palestinians for decades with policies far worse than anything Apartheid South Africa ever produced, Israelis have become so de-sensitised that they too are now treating another people like animals.
+Having vilified and oppressed Palestinians for decades with policies far worse than anything Apartheid South Africa ever produced, Israelis have by now become so de-sensitised to the humanity of Palestinians that they too are now treating another people like animals.
 And killing them indiscriminately in large numbers.

 Gaza.

 The majority of Israelis appear to feel no empathy whatsoever with their Palestinian neighbours.
-Earlier this year, the New York Times cited polls showing 94 percent of Jewish Israelis believe the level of force being used against Gaza is appropriate or even insufficient.
-Another poll found that most Jewish Israelis oppose food and medicine getting into Gaza.
+Earlier this year, the New York Times cited polls showing that 94 percent of Israelis believe the level of force used against Palestinians in Gaza is "appropriate" or even "insufficient".
+Another poll found that most Israelis oppose food and medicine getting into Gaza.

 With attitudes like these so widespread among ordinary Israelis, it is no wonder the Israeli Defence Forces (IDF) have had carte blanche to kill.
 So far, IDF has killed more than 25 Palestinians for every Israeli killed on 7 October 2023.
 The vast majority of those killed are children and women with no connection to Hamas.
 The true death toll is likely much higher, because IDF is barring anyone from excavating the destroyed buildings in Gaza.
 More than 100,000 Palestinians have been injured.

-Any neutral observer can see that Israel is conducting a genocide in Gaza; the wholesale slaughter of civilians, the UN being kicked out.
+Neutral observers can see that Israel is conducting a genocide in Gaza; the wholesale slaughter of civilians, the UN being kicked out.
 Israel is deliberately targeting hospitals and education facilities.
 It is purposefully engineering famine by holding back food and medical assistance.
-The total destruction of infrastructure and housing are a precursor for Israel’s own version of Lebensraum as it plans to annex the territory of Gaza to gain greater access to the sea.
+The total destruction of infrastructure and housing in Gaza are a precursor for Israel’s own version of Lebensraum as hardline Zionists openly discuss plans to annex the territory of Gaza to gain greater access to the sea.

 It is straight out of the Nazi playbook.

-The Zone of Interest is also highly relevant on this, the eve of the US election.
-Unlike previous US elections, this election is not just a battle between Left and Right.
-Rather, voters must choose between systems, democracy or authoritarianism.
-If Trump wins, he will dismantle the remaining independence of the US judiciary and, from then on, he will rule above the law.
+The Zone of Interest is also highly relevant in the context of recent political developments in the United States.
+Unlike previous US elections, the recent US election was not just a battle between Left and Right.
+Rather, voters had to choose between systems, democracy or authoritarianism.
+Now that Trump has won, it seems clear to me that he will dismantle the remaining independence of the US judiciary and, from then on, rule above the law.
 That is exactly what Hitler did.
 It is what all dictators do.
-If Trump is allowed to assume dictatorial powers, the US will have taken a huge leap towards precisely the type of reality, depicted with such chilling accuracy in The Zone of Interest.
+If Trump is allowed to assume dictatorial powers, the US will have taken a huge leap towards what the The Zone of Interest depicts with such chilling accuracy.

 The End